Teenage Mutant Ninja Turtles: Out of the Shadows: Theatrical

-The film premiered in New York City on May 22, 2016, and was released in the United Kingdom on May 30 and the United States on June 3.
+Teenage Mutant Ninja Turtles: Out of the Shadows premiered at Madison Square Garden in New York City on May 22, 2016, and was released in the United Kingdom on May 30 and the United States on June 3.
+It received a one-week special run across 331 IMAX and IMAX 3D theaters from June 2 up to June 9.
+Outside North America, the film was released in about 30 overseas IMAX markets, beginning Wednesday, June 1, with additional markets throughout the summer, including China on July 2.

+Marketing

+Concept art of Bebop and Rocksteady was shown at Paramount Pictures’ CinemaCon panel on April 22, 2015.
+A 14-second teaser of the trailer was released by Stephen Amell on December 9, 2015.
+The full trailer debuted the following day.

 Home media

-Out of the Shadows was released on Digital HD on September 6, 2016, and on 4K Ultra HD, Blu-ray, Blu-ray 3D and DVD on September 20.
+Out of the Shadows was released on Digital HD on September 6, 2016, and on 4K Ultra HD Blu-ray, Blu-ray, Blu-ray 3D, and DVD on September 20.
 The film debuted in first place on the overall home video sales chart and in second place on the Blu-ray sales chart for the week ending on September 25.

 Reception

 Box office

-Out of the Shadows grossed $82.1 million in the United States and Canada and $163.6 million in other territories for a worldwide total of $245.6 million, against its production budget of $135 million.
-It made around 50% less than its predecessor, which had grossed $493 million.
-In October 2016, in response to the film's poor commercial performance, producers Andrew Form and Brad Fuller said they loved the movie, and they loved making it, but they were surprised by the film's performance and "it just didn't find an audience.
-We really don't know why" The Hollywood Reporter estimated the film lost the studio at least $75 million, when factoring together all expenses and revenues.
+Out of the Shadows grossed $82 million in the United States and Canada and $164 million in other territories for a worldwide total of $246 million, against its production budget of $135 million.
+It made around 50% less than its predecessor, which had grossed $485 million.
+In October 2016, in response to the film's poor commercial performance, producers Andrew Form and Brad Fuller said they loved the movie, and they loved making it, but they were surprised by the film's performance, saying "It just didn't find an audience.
+We really don't know why."
+The Hollywood Reporter estimated the film lost the studio at least $75 million, when factoring together all expenses and revenues.

 In the U.S. and Canada, the film was projected to gross around $30–40 million from 4,071 theaters in its opening weekend, with some estimates going as high as $49 million.
-It received a one-week special run across 331 IMAX and IMAX 3D theaters from June 2 up to June 9.
 The film made $2 million from Thursday night previews which began at 5 p.m., compared to the first film's $4.6 million.
 On its opening day it earned $12.5 million (including previews), with $4.4 million (36%) coming from 3D showings.
 In its opening weekend, it grossed $35.3 million, finishing first at the box office.
 However, its opening was down 45% from the first film's $65.6 million debut.
 Paramount vice chairman Rob Moore said that while the studio was hoping for a stronger opening, he believed that the film could make up some ground in the coming weeks since most films aimed at younger audiences play at better multiples.